pgpkg/pgpkg/README.md

-# pgpkg - a package manager for Postgresql
+# pgpkg - a schema and package manager for Postgresql

 ![pgpkg logo](docs/logo-small.png)

-pgpkg is a small and fast command-line tool (and Go library) which is designed to make writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.

-At it's core, pgpkg is a database migration tool that reduces the hassle of writing and shipping stored functions and other static objects in Postgresql.

-pgpkg lets your SQL functions live side-by-side with your regular code, and lets you use the exact same workflows.
+pgpkg is a small and fast command-line tool (and Go library) that lets pl/pgSQL functions live side-by-side with regular code, allowing you use the exact same workflows for SQL and non-SQL code.

 You can edit your SQL functions in the same IDE, commit them to the same Git repository, review them with PRs alongside other changes, and deploy them seamlessly to production.

-pgpkg also lets you package up your plpgsql code, distribute it, and incorporate it as a dependency into other projects.
+pgpkg also lets you package up your SQL code and incorporate it as a dependency into other projects.

+## Documentation

+The best place to start is [the pgpkg man page](docs/pages/manual.md).

 ## Tutorial